lee0c/lee0c.github.io/pages/shop.md

 **Ready to ship items** will generally get into the mail within a week or two, depending on when I get to the post office.

 **On demand items** have no promised timeline.
 I do this for fun and am not going to put more deadlines on myself than I already have.
-Patches or other simple items will be quicker than larger or more complex tasks.
+Patches, prints, or other simple items will be quicker than larger or more complex tasks.

 ## customization and custom orders